CivicActions/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-0/Self-Paced Materials/2_Orientation.md

 #### Saving progress

-The Learning Portal doesn’t yet remember where you left off in a section.
+The Learning Portal doesn’t currently remember where you left off within a section.
 Before closing your browser, jot down where you stopped so you can easily pick up next time.

 When you finish a sprint, don’t forget to select **Mark Complete** to save your progress.

 ![Mark complete button](https://raw.githubusercontent.com/CivicActions/ditap-curriculum-update/refs/heads/main/3_Curriculum/3A_DITAP-Core-Curriculum/Module-0/Media/mark%20complete.png)